Mc-Zen/quill/src/decorations.typ

 ///      `brace: none`
 /// - label (array, string, content, dictionary): One or more labels to add to the gate.
 ///        See @@gate(). .
+#let lstick(
+  content,
+  n: 1,
+  brace: auto,
+  label: none,
+  pad: 0pt,
+  x: auto,
+  y: auto
-#let lstick(content, n: 1, brace: auto, label: none, pad: 0pt) = lrstick(content, n, right, brace, label, pad: pad)
+) = lrstick(content, n, right, brace, label, pad: pad, x: x, y: y)

 /// Basic command for labelling a wire at the end.